Digital Citizenship Education from a Christian Perspective

 But what does digital citizenship mean for Christian schools whose mission is grounded in Scripture rather than in secular definitions of the human person and society?

-A Biblical Foundation for Digital Citizenship
+A Biblical Foundation for Digital Citizenshiptech in class

 In a new interpretive guide, “Digital Citizenship Education – from a Christian Perspective,” EACE members Paul Madsen (ACSI Europe) and Christian Baldauf (VEBS) help Christian educators engage the EU framework through a distinctly biblical worldview.